apollographql/apollo-client/docs/source/features/caching.md

 const todo = client.readFragment({
   id: ..., // `id` is any id that could be returned by `dataIdFromObject`.
   fragment: gql`
-    fragment myTodo on Todo {
+    fragment MyTodo on Todo {
       id
       text
       completed